TatsianaKulakevich/tatsianakulakevich.github.io/_pages/media.md

 redirect_from:
   - /resume
 ---
+[Belarus courts the west as its opposition keeps fighting.](https://thehill.com/opinion/international/5404093-belarus-emerges-from-western-isolation-but-the-opposition-is-still-fighting/)<em>The Hill</em>, July 17, 2025.

 [Trump’s move to closer ties with Russia does not mean betrayal of Ukraine, yet – in his first term, Trump was pretty tough on Putin.](https://theconversation.com/trumps-move-to-closer-ties-with-russia-does-not-mean-betrayal-of-ukraine-yet-in-his-first-term-trump-was-pretty-tough-on-putin-250359) <em>The Conversation</em>, February 20, 2025.

 [What another Lukashenko ‘victory’ will mean for Europe’s security – and that of Belarus’ citizenry.](https://theconversation.com/what-another-lukashenko-victory-will-mean-for-europes-security-and-that-of-belarus-citizenry-247882) <em>The Conversation</em>, January 26, 2025.